ale627/ale627.github.io/_posts/2017-09-13-what-trade.markdown

 Each trade is measured by R - how many units of risk you won or lost on the trade.
 `R = (profit or loss)/(risked amount)`

-For example say you want to buy the bottom in `$SNAP`.
-It has been going down ever since it IPO'd.
-If last week `$SNAP` hit $10 and bounced to $11, and you think $10 is the bottom and $15 is the target, then you can build a trade around this idea.

-If you want to lose no more than $50 on the trade, you can do two things:
--buy 50 shares and stop out below $10.
-If you are correct and `$SNAP` continues upwards, you can lock in profits along the way by trailing your stop up or selling partials at price targets, ie. $15, a 5R trade.
--buy a weekly 10 call option around $120 and set a stop at $70.
-If `$SNAP` hits $15 the option will be worth at least $500, a 10R trade.

 Random position sizing affects expectancy. ie. a red-herring event can wipe out a portfolio, so traders focused on risk will size their positions equally.